roboconf/roboconf.github.io/en/user-guide-snapshot/karaf-commands-for-the-dm.md

 Syntax: `roboconf:target <target-name>`
 Auto-completion is available to indicate the known targets.
 Unknown targets will have to be installed manually (e.g. with the **bundle:install** command).

+## roboconf:info

+This command displays the Roboconf version(s) available as well as information about the environment (Karaf version, JVM, operating system...).
+Roughly, it is an enhanced version of the `info` command.

+Syntax: `roboconf:info`
+No parameter is expected.

 ## roboconf:set-log-level